 Dear Prospective Applicant,

-I hope that you will find the information included in this website (and our downloadable pdf version) helpful in your decision-making process.
-If you choose to apply to Penn, we follow all of the notification guidelines established by APPIC and our application deadline is Thursday, November 1, 2012.
+I am pleased that you are considering Counseling and Psychological Services (CAPS) at the University of Pennsylvania (Penn) for your internship training.
+I hope that you will find this brochure helpful in your decision-making process.
+If you choose to apply to Penn, we follow all of the notification guidelines established by APPIC and our application deadline is November 1, 2019.
 If you have other questions, feel free to email me at email@example.com or call 215-898-7021.

 Cyndy Boyd, Ph.D.

 Associate Director/Director of Training